jonleopard/dotfiles/README.md

 **macOS - Homebrew**

 Homebrew and Macports are pretty much the only mainstream options here.
 I went with [Homebrew](http://brew.sh/).
-My Brewfile with generated with [Homebrew-Bundle](https://github.com/Homebrew/homebrew-bundle).
 I'm using [Homebrew-Cask](https://github.com/Homebrew/homebrew-bundle) which will go out and install all of the applications that I tell it to. [mas](https://github.com/mas-cli/mas) will install all of your Mac App Store apps.
-All of this is bundled in a list called Brewfile.
+All of this is bundled in a list called a Brewfile.

 **node - n**